 All products, irrelevant of complexity, go through Final Inspection, verifying all pervious operations were conducted to the Manufacturing Planning or specification requirements.
 Verification of planned operations being accepted are required to have shop stamp or inspection stamp as objective evidence of completed operations.
 Customer certification packets are gathered for distribution at time of shipment.

 P&J Machining Inc. Quality System is registered in OASIS data based and audits were conducted by PRI.
 Since July 07 PnJ has been AS9100/ISO9001 certified.
 The history of our system dates back to Boeing D1-8000, D1-9000, and D6-82479 Appendix A to today's standard AS9100.

 The Planning Department and Document Control is managed by Quality Manager giving further control over P&J's Quality Management System.
 PnJ believes having the highest level of the Quality Department involved in Planning is important to minimizing complex layering of drawing, specification or standard requirements being implemented into sequences that are understood and distributed to employees via the Manufacturing Planning.

-P&J's Zeiss CMM gives us the technology to prevent bottle necking in our Inspection area based on our Cell Systems output.
+P&J's two Nikon CMMs give us the technology to prevent bottle necking in our Inspection area based on our Cell Systems output.
 When our cell systems came online, our total Inspection inputs increased but we were able to maintain with minimal bottle necking.
 When we purchased our 2nd cell we purchased a CMM to ensure our QC Department would be able to handle the new volume of parts.
 The CMM increased our turn around time and efficiency.
 As our library of programmed parts increases we expect this to become increasingly more

 Contact Us today about our custom machining processes and aerospace machining.